petezh/ScreenReader/README.md

 ### Usage Notes

 1. The macro is in development and may cause issues on non-Windows systems.
-Please report any issues to thepeterszhang@gmail.com
+Please report any issues to petez@berkeley.edu.

 2. The macro will convert the current file that is open.
 It is recommended that users open a new Word document and paste in the content they wish to convert before running the macro.